-In the event of a termination of employment by the Company other than for cause, death, disability, retirement, the expiration of the employment agreement or by a Named Executive Officer for good reason, the Named Executive Officer will be entitled to a severance payment, provided that the Named Executive Officer is in, and remains in, compliance with the non-competition, confidentiality, non-solicitation and related covenants provided in his employment agreement.
-The amount of a severance payment varies based upon the Named Executive Officer's historic compensation amounts and their length of service to the Company, up to three times the Chief Executive Officer's and two and a half times the other Named Executive Officer's average annual base salary and variable compensation over the last three fiscal years prior to a termination.
+In the event of a termination of employment by the Company other than for cause, death, disability, retirement, the expiration of the employment agreement, or by a Named Executive Officer for good reason, the Named Executive Officer will be entitled to a severance payment, provided that the Named Executive Officer is in, and remains in, compliance with the non-competition, confidentiality, non-solicitation and related covenants provided in his employment agreement or the Severance Plan.
+The amount of a severance payment varies based upon the Named Executive Officer's historic compensation amounts and length of service to the Company, up to two and a half times the Chief Executive Officer's and one and one-half times the other Named Executive Officer's average annual base salary and variable compensation over the last three fiscal years prior to a termination.
 These potential payments are discussed in more detail under the caption "Employment Agreements and Potential Payments Upon Certain Events" below.

-Our Named Executive Officers' employment agreements provide for severance in the event of certain termination in connection with a change of control.
-Such severance payments will only be made if there is a "double trigger."
-That is, both a change in control and a termination of employment.
+Our Named Executive Officers' employment agreements, employment letters, and/or the Severance Plan, as applicable, provide for severance in the event of certain termination in connection with a change of control.
+Such severance payments will be made only if a "double trigger" is met.
+That is, both a change in control and a termination of employment are required.
 This is discussed in more detail under the caption "Employment Agreements and Potential Payments Upon Certain Events" below.
 The Compensation Committee believes this benefit is required to offer competitive benefits to attract and retain highly qualified executives.